 - Three letters of recommendation

 Your application should include a 1-2 page statement outlining how your academic background has prepared you to pursue graduate work in economics and how receiving a doctoral degree in applied economics will help you achieve your career goals.

 If you are lacking some of the required coursework, you may take MA courses during the first year of doctoral study to supplement your previous work.

-You may contact Dr. Ken Snowden, Professor of Economics, to discuss previous graduate work and your prospects for admission to the PhD in Economics.
-Dr. Snowden can be reached via e-mail at firstname.lastname@example.org or by phone at 336-334-4870.
+You may contact Dr. Ken Snowden, Director of Graduate Studies, to discuss previous graduate work and your prospects for admission to the PhD in Economics.
+Dr. Snowden can be reached via e-mail at firstname.lastname@example.org.

 You are encouraged to visit UNCG to meet current graduate students and faculty.
-To arrange for a campus visit, contact Jean Rosalesat email@example.com.
+To arrange for a campus visit, contact our graduate programs coordinator, Jean Rosales, at email@example.com.